Renewable energy is created from natural sources that are unlimited or continually replenished, such as the sun, wind and water.

 Wind turbines don’t need much wind to turn them - a gentle breeze (around three to five metres per second) is sufficient.

-The amount of wind power generated in the UK increased by 3.3% in the final quarter of 2021, despite lower average wind speeds.
-This came on top of an 18% uplift between 2019 and 2020.
+The amount of wind power generated in the UK increased by 3.9% in the first quarter of 2022.

 More of our wind power comes from onshore windfarms than offshore wind farms.
 But that gap is closing, and the government plans to increase offshore wind generation to 40GW by 2030.
 By comparison, in 2019, we had 8.5GW of offshore wind farm capacity.

 Solar panels use PV cells to convert the sun’s energy into electricity.
 The panels can generate electricity as long as it’s light, but the stronger the sunlight, the better they will work.
-Most of the UK's solar farms are in England.
 Read our advice guide to find out more about .

-Hydroelectricity was responsible for 2% of UK electricity generation in the last quarter of 2021.
+Hydroelectricity was responsible for almost 7% of UK electricity generation in the first quarter of 2022 owing to lower rainfall than the previous quarter.

 All of these involve water spinning a turbine to activate a generator and produce electricity.